What is Orientation?

 A standard orientation fee will be on your tuition bill.
 This is a one-time, non-waivable fee.
 Orientation is mandatory, but even if you are unable to attend because of emergencies or unavoidable conflicts, the fee will remain on your bill.

 Financial aid in the form of student employment, grants, scholarships, and loans may be available.
-If you are interested in applying for financial assistance, contact the Financial Aid Office at (508) 999-8632 for more information.
+More information: 508.999.8632.

 A Veteran's Affairs official is on staff in the Registrar's Office to handle veteran's benefits and explain policies and procedures related to the GI Bills.
-For more information please contact the Registrar's Office at: 508.999.8615.
+Contact: 508.999.8615.
+More information: Veterans Services.